ibexa/documentation-developer/docs/guide/persistence_cache.md

 **Cache service**

-The cache system is exposed as a "cache" service, and can be reused by any other service as described in the [Using Cache service](#using-cache-service) section.
+The underlying cache system is exposed as an `ezpublish.cache_pool` service, and can be reused by any other service as described in the [Using Cache service](#using-cache-service) section.

 ### Configuration